Gleyber Torres Player Props: Yankees vs. Angels

 Gleyber Torres At The Plate

-- Torres has 93 hits to go with a slugging percentage of .422, both of which are tops among New York hitters this season.
+- Torres has 94 hits to go with a slugging percentage of .430, both of which rank first among New York hitters this season.

-- Torres will look to extend his eight-game hitting streak.
-He's batting .458 in his last games.
+- Torres will look to extend his nine-game hitting streak.
+He's batting .455 with one homer in his last games.

-- In 71.0% of his 93 games this season, Torres has picked up at least one hit.
-He's also had 25 multi-hit games.

-- Torres has an RBI in 23 of 93 games this year, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Torres has picked up an RBI in 25.5% of his games this season, with more than one RBI in 13.8% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.